remi-daigle/studyGroup/_posts/2016-01-22-Coworking.markdown

 ---
-title: R Refresher and Coworking Session
+title: 'R Refresher and Co-Working Session'
 text: A short refresher of R basics, followed by an open session to work on projects and ask each other questions.
 location: The U-Club, Acadia University
 link: https://github.com/remi-daigle/studyGroup/issues/20